theforeman/foreman-ansible-modules/README.md

 current ansible configuration; make sure to update the relative paths to the foreman-ansible-module `modules` and `module_utils` if you do so.

+Also make sure to update `ansible_nailgun_cement.py` in `module_utils` with the nailgun module name when developing new module.

 Now your playbooks and roles should have access to the `modules` and `module_utils` contained in the repository for use, testing, or development of new modules.